Impeanutus/SCPSL-Vip-Plugin/README.md

 nano 7777-config.yml
 ```

-Edit VIP roles under VIP plugin (If you want to disable the advantage just put 0) example:
+Edit VIP roles under VIP plugin (1 means that VIP can use the advantage just once a day.
+If you want to disable the advantage just put 0.) example:

 ```bash
   - role_name: CHAD